In this guide we’ll take a look at the best electric lawn mowers.

 Producing a fraction of the noise of a petrol lawn mower, and being lighter and easier to use, electric lawn mowers are perfectly suited to small- to medium-size gardens.

 There are, as always, a lot of different models out there, and looking for the best electric lawn mower for your garden can leave you scratching your head in confusion.
 The following advice has been put together to help you make an informed decision:

 You will likely be trying to decide whether an electric or petrol mower is the best way to go.
 Here are some pros and cons to both types to help you weigh them objectively.

 - Powerful enough to cut through nettles and weeds

 - Cordless (when battery powered)

-- Batteries need to be charged before job can be continued – charging will take over an hour
+- Batteries need to be charged before job can be continued – charging often takes an hour or more

 Petrol lawn mower